theol0403/anachron-zmk-config/README.md

 or [seniply](https://stevep99.github.io/seniply/), but provides a unique layer design and additional features taking advantage of ZMK.
 The implementation has been heavily inspired by the work of [urob](https://github.com/urob/zmk-config).

+The alpha layout pictured is [graphite](https://github.com/rdavison/graphite-layout), but anachron can be used with any alpha layyout.

 ## ✨ Highlights